 Course Typically Offered: Summer

-This intensive focuses on contemporary dance as an expressive art form at the advanced level.
+This summer dance intensive focuses on contemporary dance as an expressive art form at the advanced level.
 Guest artists may be brought in and work on building technical skills, improvisational skills, and partnering skills.
 Repertory may be taught from their company experiences.
 The course evaluates movement phrases in space, effort, and time and focuses on establishing kinesthetic awareness and the ability to find one's own groove.

 DNCE 260: Dance Touring Ensemble